polterguy/phosphorusfive/core/p5.webapp/system42/components/web-services/README.md

 If you create your whitelist, in such a way that you exclusively allow safe Active Events to be invoked, then this is just as secure as any other web services.
 Simply because, if a client tries to execute dangerous events on your server, the execution will be rejected, and a security exception will be raised.
-Below is an example of how to create a web service endpoint, which only allows for some basic keyword Active Events, in addition to *[select-data]* to be invoked.
+Below is an example of how to create a web service endpoint, which only allows for some basic keyword Active Events, in addition to *[p5.data.select]* to be invoked.

 ```